thanos-io/thanos/docs/components/compact.md

   * 1/32 of all block's posting offsets
 * Single series with all labels and all chunks.

-You need to multiply this with X where X is `--compaction.concurrency` (by default 1).
+You need to multiply this with X where X is `--compact.concurrency` (by default 1).

 **NOTE:** Don't check heap memory only.
 Prometheus and Thanos compaction leverages `mmap` heavily which is outside of `Go` `runtime` stats.
 Refer to process / OS memory used rather.
 On Linux/MacOS Go will also use as much as available, so utilization will be always near limit.